mazdakn/resume/README.md

 _**Senior Software Engineer** | Enea Software, Sweden | 2015 - 2017_

 - Contributed to OPNFV project, a carrier grade flavor of OpenStack for network function virtualization
-- Led a team of 3 engineers to design and develop a solution to virtualize customer premises equipments
+- Led a team of 3 engineers to design and develop a solution to virtualize customer premises equipment
 - Official Linux Foundation trainer for Open Source Virtualization course covering Qemu/KVM and Docker

 _**System Developer** | Ericsson, Sweden | 2013 - 2015_

 - Transformed a TCP/HTTP proxy to a performant and scalable virtual network function on OpenStack
 - Automated deployment for zero touch provisioning to reduce the deployment time from days to minutes
-- Optimized throughput by tuning host and guest kernel and by bypassing kernel using DPDK
+- Optimized throughput by tuning host and guest kernel and by bypassing kernel using Intel DPDK

 ### EDUCATION